Pinballdat/bio-project/README.md

-# Some simple code for Biinformatics projects
+# Some simple code for Bioinformatics projects